ilyhalight/jmap-yacl/README.md

 ## Information

-The library was developed and tested using [stalwart mail-server](https://github.com/stalwartlabs/mail-server), work with other JMAP servers is not guaranteed (but in theory it should be due to RFC compliance).
+The library was developed and tested using [stalwart mail-server](https://github.com/stalwartlabs/mail-server), work with other JMAP servers is not guaranteed (in theory it should be due to RFC compliance).
 Only basic authentication (username + password) is supported.

 Implemented: